 1. This CMM establishes the policy and procedures on confidentiality of data that will apply to data collected from Contracting Parties, cooperating non-Contracting Parties (CNCPs) and Participating Fishing Entities (PFEs) in accordance with the Agreement and relevant SIOFA CMMs.

-Data Submitted to the Secretariat
+Data submitted to the Secretariat

 2. The policy for releasing catch-and-effort, length-frequency and observer data will be as follows: